Skip to main content

 This will create a /build directory with all the files needed to deploy your API.

-1. Deploy your API to Cloud Run by running:
+2. Deploy your API to Cloud Run

 gcloud run deploy [SERVICE_NAME] \